wp-plugins/6scan-protection/readme.txt

 Please read an extensive explanation on this matter [here](http://6scan.freshdesk.com/solution/articles/2681-i-am-seeing-an-error-that-is-similar-to-could-not-open-handle-for-fopen-)

+= What webservers does 6Scan support? =

+6Scan Security currently works with any server that has .htaccess and mod_rewrite support such as Apache and IIS, but we plan to support Nginx in our later releases.

 == Screenshots ==

 1. Your dashboard shows the vulnerabilities you are being protected against.